 OK (list of company names):

-, DT
+QC, DT

 Other comments:

+ZTE: The per-cell granularity should be kept over F1.

 DT: The basis should be the TNL capacity between the 2 involved nodes.
 A per-cell level metric does not help as usually the signals from different cells of a DU are multiplexed over the available transport link, But in principle the same basis as used for Xn can also be applied here, i.e. on per-cell and per-node level.

+Nokia: Not OK (need to keep the cell granularity)

 3.4 HW capacity indicator